cloudlogistics/geocoder_here_maps/README.md

 # GeocoderHereMaps

-An "extension" for [`geocoder`](https://github.com/alexreisner/geocoder) which adds support to use here maps [`Autocomplete`](https://developer.here.com/documentation/geocoder-autocomplete/topics/quick-start-get-suggestions.html) api with `geocoder`
+An "extension" for [`geocoder`](https://github.com/alexreisner/geocoder) which adds support for using additional HERE maps APIs.

 ## Installation